 Tasmania has announced that whilst it will raise the minimum age of incarceration to 14 in 2024, it will keep the age of criminal responsibility at 10.

-The current age of criminal responsibility disproportionately affects disadvantaged and First Nations children.
+The current age of criminal responsibility disproportionately affects disadvantaged and First Nations children, including Torres Strait Islander children, who are overrepresented and particularly vulnerable within the juvenile justice system.

 This is a reflection of broader systemic inequalities where these groups are more likely to face poverty, lack of access to quality education, and other social determinants that increase the risk of coming into contact with the criminal justice system.

-This approach not only addresses the immediate issue of criminal behavior but also tackles the underlying societal issues that contribute to this behavior, leading to more equitable and just outcomes - further underlying the need for reform.
+This approach not only addresses the immediate issue of criminal behaviour but also tackles the underlying societal issues that contribute to this behaviour, leading to more equitable and just outcomes, further underlying the need for reform.

-The age of criminal responsibility aims to punish kids at such a young age, rather than focusing on punishment we should seek to focus on rehabilitation, access to education, and support systems when dealing with young offenders.
+The age of criminal responsibility aims to punish kids at a young age.
+Rather than focusing on punishment, we should seek to focus on rehabilitation, access to education, and support systems when dealing with young offenders.

-Rehabilitation focuses on understanding the underlying causes of criminal behavior in children, such as socio-economic factors, family environment, or mental health issues, and addressing these root causes.
+Rehabilitation focuses on understanding the underlying causes of criminal behaviour in children, such as socio-economic factors, family environment, or mental health issues, and addressing these root causes.

 This approach not only aids the child in question but also serves the broader societal interest by reducing the likelihood of reoffending.
 It's about breaking the cycle of crime at an early stage and giving children the tools and support they need to lead productive, law-abiding lives.